Nanush7/ignite-cli-challenge/README.md

 ## Creating plugins

-This repo comes with 3 basic plugins, but you may create your own using the BasePlugin class.
+This repo comes with 3 basic plugins (Sessions, Meta and Transactions), but you may create your own using the BasePlugin class.

 First, you must create a file inside the plugins folder named like `*_plugin.py`.